top of page

 This is Part 4 of the Foundations Series —

-a space to remember emotions are data — not identity signals from your system, not definitions of who you are.
+They are signals from your system — not the whole story of who you are.

 Silhouette reflected in water with ripples and earth beneath the surface — symbolising emotions as reflections, not fixed identity.